 - Sec.
 3-1.
 Chief Executive Officer.
 The Chief Executive Officer shall have all the duties and powers authorized by the Illinois School Code and all such additional duties and powers as may be granted by the Board of Education. - Sec.
 3-2.
 Law Department.
 The General Counsel shall have charge and control, subject to the approval of the Board of Education, of the Law Department and of all litigation, legal questions, and such other legal matters as may be referred to the department by the Board of Education or by the Chief Executive Officer.
-The General Counsel shall have authority to settle any matter before the Law Department, including, but not limited to, federal and state court cases, administrative enforcement agency cases, workers' compensation claims, employment issues, and contract disputes, for a sum up to and including \$50,000, without Board approval.
+The General Counsel shall have authority to issue legal opinions, to bring actions on behalf of the Board, to take any actions required by law and to settle any matter before the Law Department, including, but not limited to, federal and state court cases, administrative enforcement agency cases, workers' compensation claims, employment issues, and contract disputes, for a sum up to and including \$50,000, without Board approval.
 The General Counsel shall report any settlements in excess of \$10,000 to the Board in an appropriate manner on a monthly basis.
-The General Counsel may authorize payments of legal expenses and costs incurred and approved pursuant to sections 3.2, 3.3 and 3.5 herein, subject to the authority delegated to the General Counsel in Chapter VII of these Rules.
-The General Counsel shall also review all contracts, bonds, leases subject to the exceptions noted in Section 7-15 herein.
+The General Counsel shall also review all contracts, bonds, and leases subject to the exceptions noted in Section 7-15 herein.